• Best 30lb Reels for Saltwater Fishing

 Buy it on Amazon

-The Saltiga is the reel you buy when you’re done upgrading.
-Daiwa’s flagship conventional is built to an absurd standard — fully machined aluminum frame, Magsealed bearings that lock out saltwater, and a carbon drag system that delivers smooth, fade-free pressure even on long yellowtail and tuna runs.
-The SASD35HA gives you a high-speed retrieve ratio that picks up line fast when fish run toward you, while still having the cranking torque to pull big yellows off the bottom.
-It’s overkill for the 30lb class in the best possible way.
-If you fish 30+ times a year and demand zero compromises, this is it.
+The Saltiga is what you buy when you’re done upgrading.
+Daiwa’s flagship conventional is built to a stupid-high standard: fully machined aluminum frame, Magsealed bearings that lock out saltwater, carbon drag that delivers smooth, fade-free pressure on long yellowtail and tuna runs.
+The SASD35HA gives you a high-speed retrieve ratio that picks up line fast when fish run toward you, with enough cranking torque to pull big yellows off the bottom.
+Overkill for the 30lb class in the best possible way.
+If you fish 30+ days a year and don’t want to think about gear, this is it.

 Best Value: Daiwa Saltist 30